michael-platzer/panveal/README.md

   and the
   [template file](https://github.com/michael-platzer/panveal/raw/master/template.htm).

+* Make sure that [Pandoc](https://pandoc.org/) is installed.
+  When building your presentation, the required files from [reveal.js](https://revealjs.com/) are automatically downloaded to the directory of your presentation.

 * The slides of your presentation can be in any of the following formats:
   HTML, Markdown or SVG&ast;
   (formats with an asterisk are only linked to,